Millennium Wrestling Federation: MWF Tag Team Championship

-The MWF Tag Team Championship is a professional wrestling title in American independent promotion Millennium Wrestling Federation.
-The title was created when Todd Hanson & Beau Douglas defeated The Islanders in a Texas Tornado match at Iron Sheik Appreciation Night in Blackstone, Massachusetts on August 5, 2003.
+The MWF Tag Team Championship was created when Todd Hanson & Beau Douglas defeated The Islanders in a Texas Tornado match at Iron Sheik Appreciation Night in Blackstone, Massachusetts on August 5, 2003.
 The four had been the last remaining teams in a Royal Rumble along with nine other tag teams.
-The tag team titles are primarily defended in the greater Boston area and southern New England.
-There have been a total of 5 recognized individual champions and 3 recognized teams, who have had a combined 4 official reigns.
+The tag team titles were primarily defended in the greater Boston area and southern New England.